sunlight-cms/sunlight-cms/README.rst

 Legacy code notice
 ******************

 This codebase is very old.
-It was originally written for PHP 4 and uses very little OOP.
-It was my very first big project.
+It was originally written in PHP 4 and uses very little OOP.

 While it is functional and has no known security vulnerabilities, one should keep this in mind when browsing through the code.